andyjliu/andyjliu.github.io/_pages/about.md

 * How can we better control language agents' behavior according to the preferences of diverse principals?
 * How can we best evaluate social intelligence and theory of mind in language technologies?

-Feel free to reach out at **andyliu@andrew.cmu.edu** if you’re interested in my work or in collaborating!
+Feel free to reach out if you’re interested in my work or in collaborating!